 Transparent to geeks

 A movie computer geek can sit down in front of any computer in the world and start using it with little trouble.
-Passworded system, firewalls and the like take only a matter of minutes to crack.
+Passworded system, firewalls and the like take only a matter of minutes or even seconds to crack.
 Applications never seen before are easily picked up in moments.

 Computers are visually and aurally rather boring, which is why movie-makers feel compelled to make them more animated.
 Watching a computer process information is like watching paint dry, so to show something is happening, it is made to flash and beep.